LavaMoat/LavaDome/README.md

 LavaDomeDebug.getTextByRoot(root) === '123456'; // true
 ```

+This works because `@unsafeOpenModeShadow=true` sets shadows to be `{mode:open}` instead of `{mode:closed}` which makes their content accessible from outside, which effectively also removes the whole purpose `LavaDome` comes to serve, and therefore:

-> Remember: `@unsafeOpenModeShadow` option is UNSAFE to use, and should be enabled only to serve testing/debugging purposes - never use in production!
+> Remember: `@unsafeOpenModeShadow` option is UNSAFE to use, and should be enabled only to serve testing/debugging purposes - **never use in production!**

 ## Develop